 Apache Hadoop is a Java-based programming model & decentralized data processing system that is open-source and free.
 It helps you divide down Big Data analytics computing workloads into smaller chunks.
 An algorithm is used to run these tasks in parallel.
 But the same thing happens when a Hadoop cluster is used.

 A Hadoop structure is a group of computers that simultaneously handle large amounts of data.
 These aren’t the same as other computer clusters.
-Hadoop clusters are designed for storing, managing, and analyzing enormous amounts of data.
-This data can be both structured and unstructured within a distributed computer ecosystem.
+The design of Hadoop clusters helps in storing, managing, and analyzing enormous amounts of data.
+You can structure and unstructured this data within a distributed computer ecosystem.
 Distributed computing Hadoop ecosystems are also distinct from conventional computer clusters in that they have a distinct structure and architecture.
 Clusters of Hadoop also include a network with both enslaver & agent nodes.
 Within it, there is wide availability and low-cost, basic hardware.

 Furthermore, we require distributed computing software to work with dispersed systems.
 The software should manage and coordinate various processors and devices within the distribution ecosystem.
 As companies like Google grew larger, they began to develop new software.
 This most recent version is designed to work on all distributed systems.